 This makes it suitable for ongoing expenses or emergencies.

-To understand home equity loans vs lines of credit better, you need to know more about them in detail.
+To understand home equity loans vs lines of credit better, you need to know more about these popular second mortgages in detail.

 Home Equity Loan